Trust img

 Are There Any Risks Involved in the Prolactin Test?

 A prolactin test is a simple blood test, and there are no risks involved.
-You might feel a small prick when the health practitioner will draw your blood sample.
+You might feel a small prick when the health practitioner draws your blood sample.

 If you tend to feel dizzy during a blood test, inform your health practitioner before the test.
 They will then take all the important measures to make you feel as comfortable as possible.